Skip to content

 Figure 3.
 Three-step process for removing duplicates.

-1. Perform Data Audit
+1. Perform data audit

 Whether you are performing a mass data cleansing of duplicates or creating a new material as a part of day-to-day business, the process starts with evaluating the data and identifying potential duplicate records in the system.